ADVICE ON SLEEPING WITH DENTURES

 Using a soft-bristle brush and the cleanser tablet solution, gently brush your dentures to clean off any remaining debris.

-Finally, discard any remaining cleaning solution and rinse your dentures thoroughly under running water.
+Finally, discard any remaining cleaning solution immediately after use, and rinse your dentures thoroughly under running water.